Learn About B2C Commerce Features

 Product categories include Womens, Mens, and Electronics.
 Subcategories of the Womens category include Outfits and Tops.

 B2C Commerce organizes sites using categories.
 A catalog is a container for categories, and a category is a container for products.
 Each product is identified by an SKU or part number.
 Other information about the product includes size, color, specifications, brand, price, graphics, and videos.
+Videos are typically supported outside B2C Commerce, such as with a content delivery network (CDN).

 You can configure products as masters and variants.
 For example, each variant of the master product can specify a unique size and color, with corresponding graphics.